-Part of being online is learning certain basics so that are not only informed and perceived as an individual who understands the technology in which you are participating but to also ensure those you communicate with have a pleasant and easy experience.
+Part of being online is learning certain basics so that you are not only informed and perceived as an individual who understands the technology in which you are participating.
+These basics also ensure those you communicate with have a pleasant and easy experience.

-Not knowing these basics, and folks, these are the basics, could cause you lost opportunity with potential customers whose email you shutdown and who are aware of and practice these basic skills.
-For personal emails it is more a courtesy thing and so that you reflect an understanding of the technology you are using.
+The last thing you want to do is cause problems for those aware of and practicing these essential skills.
+For personal emails, it is more a courtesy thing so that you reflect an understanding of the technology you are using.

-Learn How To Name Files Properly:
+Learn How To Name Files Properly

 Computers are Built on Short Filenames

 Did you know that MS-DOS, which requires an 8.3 pattern, lurks in many computer systems, including most Windows (PC) systems?
 An “8.3 pattern” means eight letters in the filename followed by the three-letter file extension.